Call now in confidence immediate help & advice 24/7

 In some cases, an addiction physician or health practitioner will visit the patient in order to ensure that they are progressing, however, this is dependent on the rehab facility.

-Therefore, outpatient addiction treatment is optimal for patients who are suffering from mild forms of addiction, and who do not need to stay at a facility for around 28 days.
+Therefore, outpatient addiction treatment is optimal for patients who are suffering from mild forms of addiction, and who do not need to stay at a rehab facility for around 28 days.

-However, while the benefits include flexibility, this can also be a major drawback when it comes to addiction treatment.
+However, while the benefits include flexibility, this can also be a major drawback when it comes to addiction rehab treatment.

 Flexibility allows patients to maintain employment, academic pursuits, and personal interests while they are undergoing treatment.
-However, this level of flexibility leaves them exposed to a range of relapse triggers which could interfere with their recovery.
+However, this level of flexibility leaves them exposed to a range of relapse triggers which could interfere with their rehab recovery.

 Since a home detox would be a part of an outpatient programme, it is likely that the treatment will be public, and therefore less likely to have a health practitioner who would visit the home of the patient since public addiction recovery facilities are often overwhelmed and underfunded.